radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 #### Remove duplicates

 It is common to have one or more variables in a dataset that **should** have only unique values (i.e., no duplicates).
-Customers id's, for example, should be unique unless the dataset contains multiple orders for the same customer.
+Customers IDs, for example, should be unique unless the dataset contains multiple orders for the same customer.
 To remove duplicates select one or more variables to determine _uniqueness_.
 Choose `Remove duplicates` from the `Transformation type` drop-down and check how the summary statistics change.
 Press `Store` to change the data.
 If there are duplicate rows you will see the number of observations in the data summary change (i.e., the value of _n_ and _n\_distinct_ will change).

 #### Show duplicates